Efficient methanol production on the dark side of a prestellar core: Origin of gaseous methanol in H-MM1

+This simple model can be envisaged to give a qualitative explanation for the methanol distribution observed in H-MM1, even though Figure~\ref{figure:xsg_meth} shows the methanol abundance along a line lying in the plane of the sky, while we are measuring line-of-sight averages.
+However, the contrast between the peak methanol abundances on the eastern and western sides, $\ga10:1$, cannot be reproduced by this model.
+Increasing the external FUV flux would shift the methanol peaks inward, toward higher densities, but the abundance ratio would remain the same, approximately $4:3$.
+Likewise, one can increase or decrease the gas-phase abundances by adjusting the desorption rate with the same effect on the abundance ratio.

-The result of the analysis suggests that a temperature drop from about $14-15$\,K to about $11-12$\,K (see Fig.~\ref{figure:taumidfar}) favours methanol formation on grains.
-This is likely to be caused by effective accretion and hydrogenation of CO on grains at low temperatures.
+Besides indicating asymmetry in the radiation field, the dust temperature drop itself can contribute to the high abundances of $\meth$ on the eastern side.
+Methanol production is probably favoured by efficient accretion and hydrogenation of CO on grains at low temperatures.
 It should be noted, however, that the cooler region does not cover the whole eastern side of the core where strong $\meth$ emission is found, and it does not extend to the SO maximum.
-At the northern and southern ends of the integral-shaped $\meth$ and SO emission region, the dust temperature is similar to that on western side where these species show only weak emission.
+At the northern and southern ends of the integral-shaped $\meth$ and SO emission region, the dust temperature is similar to that on the western side where these species show only weak emission.

+The estimates and considerations presented above suggest that in addition to the fact that the H-MM1 core is exposed to a strong, asymmetric radiation field that hinders methanol formation on its western side, desorption is particularly effective at its eastern boundary.
+Of the mechanisms discussed in Section~\ref{sec:desorption}, photodesorption is very unlikely to cause this effect.
+Also, it is not likely that the cosmic ray flux shows substantial anisotropy on this scale, or that the efficiency of reactive desorption is higher in the east, except perhaps in the vicinity of the temperature minimum (Appendix~\ref{sec:tdust}).
+In what follows, we therefore consider desorption related to gas dynamics at the core boundaries.